Changissnz/nu_merchant_principal/README.md

 co-entity.
-The term "outperform" is a strict classifying term on an entity's success in achieving its interests, by <ins>relying on its own autonomy of resources and capabilities</ins>.
+The term "outperform" is a strict classifying term on an entity's success in achieving its interests, by <ins>relying on its own autonomy of resources and capabilities</ins> at the initializing start of the Game of Breaking Gridlock (gridlock has already been set).
 Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities' utility, but gridlock will prevent their outperforming, by this game's definition.
 There can be intersection (sharing) of control (autonomy) between members of a group with respect to resources or capabilities, at the expense of administrative simplicity.
 The objective of at least one of the entities in a gridlock is "subversion" of the gridlock arrangement.
 Generally,